Roan Mountain / Appalachian Trail in Summer

 AT ON ROAN MOUNTAIN / MODERATE

 The Appalachian Trail also climbs Roan Mountain and a short hike to the summit shelter makes a nice walk.
-Walk down the Tennessee side of the highway from Carvers Gap opposite Round Bald, enter the woods on the AT.
-It soon becomes a wide, former a carriage road to a long-gone 19th century hotel (left, in winter).
+Walk down the Tennessee side of the highway from Carvers Gap opposite Round Bald, and enter the woods on the AT.
+It soon becomes a wide, former carriage road to a long-gone 19th-century hotel (left, in winter).
 The AT gradually rises through switchbacks and crests at 1.5 miles where a side path to the left goes a few tenths mile to Roan High Knob Shelter (a cabin with an active spring, reached through the porch, then going left downhill).
 Turn around from the shelter for a nice 3-mile hike.
-On the way down, imagine what it's like in winter when cross country skiers zoom down the switchbacks on the exciting run back to the gap.
+On the way down, imagine what it's like in winter when cross-country skiers zoom down the switchbacks on the exciting run back to the gap.

 RHODODENDRON GARDENS NATIONAL RECREATION TRAIL / EASY